Moody's (MCO)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Financial Exchanges & Data companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-Over the last four years, Moody’s pre-tax profit margin has risen by 4.6 percentage points, going from 44.2% to 39.6%.
-Luckily, it seems the company has recently taken steps to address its expense base as its pre-tax profit margin expanded by 7.9 percentage points on a two-year basis.
+Over the last five years, Moody’s pre-tax profit margin couldn’t build momentum, hanging around 40.6%.
+Luckily, it seems the company has recently taken steps to address its expense base as its pre-tax profit margin expanded by 7.8 percentage points on a two-year basis.

 Moody's Trailing 12-Month Pre-Tax Profit Margin

-In Q3, Moody’s pre-tax profit margin was 43.2%.
-This result was 4.4 percentage points better than the same quarter last year.
+In Q4, Moody’s pre-tax profit margin was 36.4%.
+This result was 5 percentage points better than the same quarter last year.

 7. Earnings Per Share

-Moody’s unimpressive 6.4% annual EPS growth over the last five years aligns with its revenue performance.
-This tells us it maintained its per-share profitability as it expanded.
+Moody’s unimpressive 8.1% annual EPS growth over the last five years aligns with its revenue performance.
+On the bright side, this tells us its incremental sales were profitable.

 Moody's Trailing 12-Month EPS (Non-GAAP)

-Diving into the nuances of Moody’s earnings can give us a better understanding of its performance.
-Moody’s pre-tax profit margin has expanded over the last two yearswhile its share count has shrunk 2.4%.
+Diving into Moody’s quality of earnings can give us a better understanding of its performance.
+Moody’s pre-tax profit margin has expanded over the last two yearswhile its share count has shrunk 2.7%.
 Improving profitability and share buybacks are positive signs for shareholders as they juice EPS growth relative to revenue growth.
 Moody's Diluted Shares Outstanding

 8. Return on Equity